-Window (Window) as well.
+Next drag an NSTextField and an NSButton to Window (Window) as well.

 Now we need to resize the tableView, textField and button.
 To resize them, hover your cursor over the side you want to adjust and drag the corner or edge.
 Occasionally you'll notice dotted blue lines appearing in the window.
 Those help you follow Apple's Human Interface Guidlines, and also help you align objects with each other.
 Go ahead and rearrange everything to look like this:

 Double click on the button and rename it as Search.